norlab-ulaval/libnabo/README.md

 libnabo is a fast K Nearest Neighbour library for low-dimensional spaces.
 It provides a clean, legacy-free, scalar-type–agnostic API thanks to C++ templates.
 Its current CPU implementation is strongly inspired by [ANN], but with more compact data types.
-On the average, libnabo is 20% faster than [ANN].
+On the average, libnabo is 5% to 20% faster than [ANN].

 libnabo depends on [Eigen], a modern C++ matrix and linear-algebra library. libnabo works with either version 2 or 3 of Eigen.